How Much Food To Feed Your Dog: Fact Checked By Our Vet

 How Often Should You Feed A Puppy?

 Wondering whether or not is it ok to feed a puppy twice a day?
 Here are some general guidelines offered by our expert team of canine nutritionists:

 If you have a mama dog with puppies, you can start offering free-grazing puppy food as early as three weeks old .
 If you feel your puppies are over eating, limit the free-grazing to a couple hours twice a day.

 However, once they are weaned, or if you get a puppy that’s 2 months old or older, put food out at regular intervals.
 In general, four times a day is ideal.

 PRO TIP: Stick to regular intervals when feeding puppies.
 If you’re feeding 4x per day, offer food every 6 hours.
 That probably means you’ll be feeding puppies late at night and early morning, but it will keep them properly fed and healthy.

-When your puppy reaches 4 months old and are starting to teeth, they’ll do great eating 3 times a day and should be eating the best puppy food available in Australia.
+When your puppy reaches 4 months old and are starting to teeth, they’ll do great feeding 3 times a day and should be eating the best puppy food available in Australia.
 Then, once they’re 6 months old, you can switch them to an adult schedule and offer just 2 meals a day.

 How Much Should I Feed A Dog With Specific Health Issues?

 These recommendations are general guidelines aimed at healthy dogs.
 If your pup has other health issues like kidney or liver problems, obesity or gastritis, their meal schedule and food amounts will change.

 “As long as the dog food is nutritionally complete and balanced and has the AAFCO [Association of American Feed Control Officials] guidelines on it, you'll be fine.” – Marty Becker, veterinarian at North Idaho Animal Hospital.

 In such cases, your best option is consulting with a trusted veterinarian.
 They will evaluate your dog and recommend a feeding plan suited to their needs.